-Mr. Ballard is Chief Financial Officer of AOG.
+Ronald J. BallardMr.
+Ballard is Chief Financial Officer of AOG and OGL, and also an officer of various direct and indirect subsidiaries of OGL in Bermuda, Barbados, and the United States.
 Mr. Ballard has over 25 years of experience in the property and casualty insurance industry.
 Mr. Ballard was most recently CFO of the non-standard automobile and commercial vehicle business for Kemper Corp, and has held a variety of financial and business leadership roles across the property and casualty spectrum at Kemper Corp, f/k/a Unitrin, Inc. Mr. Ballard has a BA in Economics from The University of Texas and a BBA in Accounting from Texas A&M University.